BdR76/CSVLint/docs/readme.md

 CSV Lint under the `Plugins > CSV Lint` menu item and a CSV Lint icon in the toolbar icon.

+CSV Lint doesn't require an internet connection and doesn't use any cloud service.
+All data processing is done offline on the pc that runs Notepad++.

 **If you find the CSV Lint plug-in useful you can buy me a coffee!** ☕
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=T8QZSFBNAPERL)